The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: Modeling the efficient induction of abstractions

-In this review, we highlight a recently emerging approach that suggests a novel reconciliation of these two traditions.
+In this review, we highlight an emerging approach that suggests a novel reconciliation of these two traditions.
 The central feature of this approach is an \textbf{inductive bias} that we refer to as the \textit{relational bottleneck}: a constraint that biases neural network models to focus on relations between objects rather than the attributes of individual objects.
-This approach satisfies two key desiderata for models of abstract concept acquisition.
-First, the approach is capable of rapid acquisition of abstract relational concepts.
-Second, the approach does not require access to a set of pre-specified primitives.
-This latter feature distinguishes the approach from other so-called \textit{neuro-symbolic} approaches (see Box 2 for further discussion).
-In the following sections, we first provide a general characterization of this approach, drawing on concepts from information theory, and discuss a number of recently proposed neural network architectures that implement the approach.
-We then discuss the potential of the approach for modeling human cognition, relating it to existing cognitive theories and considering potential mechanisms through which it might be implemented in the brain.
+This approach enables the data efficiency associated with symbolic cognitive models, while retaining the scalable training procedures associated with neural network models (see Box 1 for further discussion of neuro-symbolic approaches).
+In the following sections, we first provide a general characterization of this approach, drawing on information theory, and discuss recently proposed neural network architectures that implement the approach.
+We then discuss the potential of the approach for modeling human cognition, relating it to existing theories and considering mechanisms through which it might be implemented in the brain.